KaranKapadia03/INDIAN-STOCK-TRADING-AI/README.md

 **Karan Kapadia**

-GitHub:
+GitHub:\
 https://github.com/KaranKapadia03

-Project:
+Project Repository:\
 https://github.com/KaranKapadia03/INDIAN-STOCK-TRADING-AI

 ------------------------------------------------------------------------

-# 📌 Disclaimer
+# ⚖️ Disclaimer

-This project is intended for **educational, research and portfolio purposes**.
+This project is intended for **educational, research and portfolio purposes only**.

-It is not financial advice.
+Nothing in this repository should be interpreted as financial advice, a recommendation to buy or sell securities, or a guarantee of future returns.

-The model outputs are statistical estimates and can be wrong.
-Historical backtest performance does not guarantee future performance.
-Users should independently evaluate risk before making any investment decision.
+Model predictions can be wrong.
+Historical backtests can differ materially from future results.
+Users should independently evaluate investment decisions and risk.

 ------------------------------------------------------------------------

-## ⭐ If you find this project interesting
+## ⭐ Project Status

-Consider starring the repository and exploring the research pipeline.

-**Built to explore one question:**

-> ### Can machine learning turn noisy Indian market data into a systematic, testable stock-selection process?
+**Production-style research prototype --- dashboard and core strategy architecture frozen for portfolio release.**

+Future improvements can be developed as new versions rather than changing the current research conclusions.